zmwas/getyourguide/README.md

 - MVVM is used to separate concerns and enable testing of implementation details in the view model.
 - The activity calls the viewmodel to fetch a livedata containing the  reviews.
--To enable fetching of paginated results I used the jetpack paging library to fetched paged results and pass them through to the livedata in the viewmodel.
+- To enable fetching of paginated results I used the jetpack paging library to fetched paged results and pass them through to the livedata in the viewmodel.